kg4ydw/noacli/Readme.md

 If the heuristic doesn't guess right, you can give it hints with the following options:

-: `--skip=`
+ `--skip=`
-    ::skip lines preceding the table (default=0)
+    skip lines preceding the table (default=0)

-: `--delimiters=`  or `--delimiter=`
+ `--delimiters=`  or `--delimiter=`
-    ::specify single characters that could be delimiters.
+    specify single characters that could be delimiters.
 Default is comma, pipe, tab colon ('|\t,:')

-: `--gap=`
+ `--gap=`
-    ::Minimum number of spaces between columns if it is space delimited;
+    Minimum number of spaces between columns if it is space delimited;
     defaults to 2 or if headers are underlined (with = or -) then 1

-: `--columns=`
+ `--columns=`
-    ::if the fixed width parser can't guess column boundaries, you can specify them (comma separated)
+    if the fixed width parser can't guess column boundaries, you can specify them (comma separated)

-: `--headers=`
+ `--headers=`
-    ::comma separated headers to use instead of the first line
+    comma separated headers to use instead of the first line

-: `--noheader`
+ `--noheader`
-    ::use numbered headers instead of the first line
+    use numbered headers instead of the first line

-: `--fixed`
+;`--fixed`
-    ::force fixed width parsing instead of csv parsing
+:   force fixed width parsing instead of csv parsing

 Like qtail, table also accepts the --file and --files options.